What Is Solid Lubrication?

 Solid lubrication, at its most basic, is a replacement for bearing grease.
-Grease is used in almost 90% of bearing applications, where lubrication-related issues make up approximately 80% of premature bearing failures1!
+90% of bearing applications utilize grease, where lubrication-related issues make up approximately 80% of premature bearing failures1!
 Somehow we’ve come to accept this as a normal cost of business.
-Fortunately, there is a more comprehensive lubrication solution available.
+Fortunately, there is a more comprehensive lubrication system available.

 Not only does solid lubrication completely change how a bearing is lubricated, but it also provides these additional benefits in many applications: